-Additional measures related to cancer care are assigned to the Geriatrics and Palliative Care, Surgery, All Cause Admissions and Readmissions and Prevention and Population Health portfolios.
-The additional measures address appropriateness of care, cancer screening, screening for pain, pain related to chemotherapy or radiation therapy, and surgical care.
+Additional measures have been assigned to other portfolios.
+The additional measures address appropriateness of care (Geriatrics and Palliative Care), cancer screening (Prevention and Population Health), screening for pain, pain related to chemotherapy or radiation therapy, and surgical care.

 Cancer Measure Evaluation